 The Saltos del Petrohué are a series of cascades that sit in Vicente Pérez Rosales National Park.
 This spot in the national park is popular among both international travelers and locals for good reason.
 Ribbons of vibrant blue water flow among dark lava rock with lush forest and the towering Osorno Volcano as a backdrop.
 Furthermore, getting to the beautiful waterfall overlook only requires a short walk on a well-maintained path, making it easily accessible.

 We hopped off the bus and walked into the visitor’s center to pay our park fee.
-It costs $9 per adult foreigner to visit the park.
+It costs about USD$8 per adult foreigner to visit the park as of mid-2024.
 Tickets can now be purchased online in advance.
 If you drive here and park in the lot, it costs a bit extra.
 The visitor’s center has restrooms and information on park activities.
 The park facilities are open daily from 9 a.m. until 6 p.m.
 (5 p.m. in the winter).
 Check the park website for updates and holiday and seasonal hours.

 After exploring the area, we looped back to the visitor’s center and waited by the road for a bus.
 After 40 minutes, we were about ready to start walking to Lago Todos Los Santos, but a bus eventually arrived.